alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

 ## Phase II: effectiveness in patients with disease
 Phase 2 trials aim to assess the drug’s efficacy with typically 100-300 patients who have the disease or condition that the drug is intended to treat.

-Is done in two stages
+It is done in two stages
 - phase 2a - find a dose level that has a desired effect of treating the disease
 - phase 2 - this dose level is then used in phase 2b to confirm the efficacy